ulgg/ancient-chimes/README.md

 - What has prompted the use of this API?

 >Read summoner names in friend list from client.
+I can't get friend list from normal Riot Games API.

 - How are you planning on using the data you gather from this API?